NYU-COMMON-ITP/web-nyu-2022-isp-algorithm/README.md

 ### Code linting

-An eslint configuration is included, but it's only a simplified version of what we use for our marketing site.
+An eslint configuration is included, but it's only a basic one from next js.
+If you're using vscode you should see errors/warnings based on it, but I didn't enable auto fix on save for this one.
+Easy mod of .vscode settings file to enable this.

+Additionally, you can run it on the whole project using `npm run lint`.

 ### Code testing